-The second study, also published in Child Development, found that children’s early experiences help predict whether or not they end up developing social anxiety disorder as teenagers and beyond.
+The second study, also published in Child Development, found those children’s early experiences help predict whether or not they end up developing social anxiety disorder as teenagers and beyond.

 My past had become a millstone around my neck, I could not turn back the clock, and for the last 30 plus years I had been stuck in the past, regrets, anger, distrust emotional flashbacks and a complete lack of self-esteem and self-confidence.

-Hence the need for a reality check. the needed to change my mindset, to take full 100% responsibility for my life from now, my past was the past and I found a very simple way of letting go.
+Hence the need for a reality check the need to change my mindset, to take full 100% responsibility for my life from now, my past was the past and I found a very simple way of letting go.

-I simply wrote down every bad memory I had of my childhood on a piece of paper and read it once, then read it can, then simply folded it in half and throw in the fire.
+I simply wrote down every bad memory I had of my childhood on a piece of paper and read it once, then read it can, then simply folded it in half and throw it into the fire.

 It may seem a very simplistic action, but for me, it was if the door had closed on my past, it was now my time, for my dreams for my family and our futures, dwelling on the past achieved me nothing other than misery for the last 30 years, and it was time to move on.

-True you can learn from the past, but don’t let the past stop you from your future, this why you should and take Jack Cranfield Inspiration and learn that our past can play such a large part in our future.
+True you can learn from the past, but don’t let the past stop you from your future.